NukaCode/installer/docs/source/index.rst

 Pre-download Application Data
 -----------------------------
-This command allows you to download the nukacode slim and full application data so that you wont have to during the install.
+This command allows you to download the nukacode slim, full and lumen application data so that you wont have to during the install.
 Best used as a nightly cron.

 .. code::